Dominic-Mu/dsc-phase-5-group-14-project/README.md

 ### a.
 Data Preprocessing:

-Clean and preprocess the KDHS-MIS dataset to handle missing values, and outliers, and ensure data quality.
+Clean and preprocess the KMIS dataset to handle missing values, and outliers, and ensure data quality.
-Explore the spatial and temporal dimensions of the data to identify patterns in malaria prevalence.
+Explore the temporal dimensions of the data to identify patterns in malaria prevalence.

 #### Data Cleaning
 This involves, the handlig of missing data in the KDHS-MIS dataset and dropping irrelevant columns